How to send Australian food and wine overseas as a gift

 Are there any countries that are easier to send to than others?

-Yes!
-Generally Spain and Italy are extremely difficult to get food and wine to (from Australia or any other country), as on top of general customs rules, they have local requirements for a sanitation certificate that delays and causes difficulty.
-We recommend avoiding sending any type of food tor wine to these countries if you can.
+Generally Spain, Italy, Portugal, Brazil, South Africa, Mexico and Peru (to name a few) are extremely difficult to get food and wine into (from Australia or any other country).
+This is because on top of general customs rules, they have local requirements for a sanitation certificate that delays and causes difficulty.
+We recommend avoiding sending any type of food, wine or body products (e.g. hand creams and soaps) to these countries if you can.

 DO I REQUIRE SPECIAL DOCUMENTATION?

 It’s best you talk to the local courier about these requirements, and check on the Australia Post International Guide as they are very clear about what needs to be marked on your parcel to make it clear that it’s a gift.

 You may avoid paying duties and taxes if it’s under (quite low) limits some countries set and does not contain alcohol, and you clearly mark your package ‘Gift – personal use only’.

 Other countries will charge you regardless so it’s best to check.